Privacy Policy

 - Mentions by other users

-6.6 Location and geolocation data
+6.6 Location - and geolocation data

 This includes:

-- IP-based rough location determination
+- IP-based approximate location

 - Precise location data via device/operating system services (e.g. GPS),